Le Kov: Critical reception

 Le Kov was met with "universal acclaim" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 81 based on 13 reviews.
-Aggregator Album of the Year gave the release a 80 out of 100 based on a critical consensus of 17 reviews.
+Aggregator Album of the Year gave the release an 80 out of 100 based on a critical consensus of 17 reviews.

 Will Hodgkinson of The Times gave the album three out of five stars.
 Helia Phoenix of Caught by the River praised the album, and linked Le Kov with the world's displaced people, who are forced to abandon their language and culture.
 Phoenix described the album's music as "psychedelic" and compared Gwenno to Boards of Canada and Jane Birkin.
 Michael Hann of The Guardian was also positive, giving Le Kov four out of five stars.
 Hann was dismissive towards Gwenno's Cornish language, but praised the music: "It’s the melodies that will keep people coming back: purposeful and direct, but deliciously blurry, reminiscent of Broadcast in their creation of a psychedelia that looks backwards and forwards simultaneously."

 The album was nominated in the 2018, AIM Independent Music Awards for 'Best Sophomore Release'.
 The album was also shortlisted for the Welsh Music Prize.
 This is the annual music prize awarded for the best album from Wales.